HemmeligOrg/Hemmelig.app/README.md

 unable to open database file: ../database/hemmelig.db
 ```

+If you have any issues with uploading files for your instance, you will need the following as well:

 Here is an example of how you would solve that:
 ```bash
 sudo chown -R username.group /home/username/data/